Version Control with Git and GitHub

 Every file in the scientific process changes.
 Manuscripts are edited.
 Figures get revised.
 Code gets fixed when problems are discovered.
 Data files get combined together, then errors are fixed, and then they are split and combined again.
 In the course of a single analysis, one can expect thousands of changes to files.
 And yet, all we use to track this are simplistic filenames.
 You might think there is a better way, and you’d be right: version control.

-• git: is a version control software used to track files in a folder (a repository)
+- Git: is version control tool used to track versions of files in a folder or “repository” (to use git’s terminology).

 Git is a free and open source distributed version control system.
 It has many functionalities and was originally geared towards software development and production environment.
-Git was initially designed and developed in 2005 by Linux kernel developers (including Linus Torvalds) to track the development of the Linux kernel.
-Here is a fun video of Linus Torvalds touting Git to Google.
+Git was initially designed and developed to track the development of the Linux kernel.

 What git is not:

-Git was initially designed and developed by Linux kernel developers (including Linus Torvalds) to track the development of the Linux kernel in 2005.
+Git was initially designed and developed in 2005 to track the development of the Linux kernel.
 Here is a fun video of Linus Torvalds touting Git to Google engineers.

 Repository